No exterior lighting changes occurred in 1972 on USA or Canadian cars.

 Hazard light switch, labeled with “G1” Also notice the defroster lever labeled with “DEF”

-Most 1972 cars had standard 3-point seat belts, front and rear.
-However, some of the later 1972 DS's (both sedans and wagons) in the USA had inertia reel seat belts on the front and rear seats.
-It is not clear if these were optional or if they started coming on all cars after a certain date.
+Early 1972 DS's had standard, manually adjusted 3-point seat belts, front and rear.
+However, the later 1972 DS's (both sedans and wagons) in the USA and Canada had inertia reel seat belts on the front and rear seats.
+These seat belts started coming on all cars with manufacturing dates in 1972.
 The parts books, owners manuals, and brochures do not seem to shed much light on the inertia reel seat belts.

 The logic used to turn on the FASTEN SEAT BELT light (discussed above) utilized an input from the front inertia reels (notice the wire going to the front inertia reel on the below photo), the seat weight switches, and from the parking brake lever.